 Beeks v.
 Bradley, 92-cv-4204 (N.D.
-Ill.), and Memisovski v.
+III.), and Memisovski v.
 Maram, 92-cv-1982 (N.D.
-Ill.), are long-standing, consolidated consent decrees from 1993 and 2005, respectively, that require the State to continue furnishing Medicaid benefits during a budget impasse.
+III.), are long-standing, consolidated consent decrees from 1993 and 2005, respectively, that require the State to continue furnishing Medicaid benefits during a budget impasse.
 In the context of the State's 2015-2017 budget impasse, the district court entered several orders directing payments to be made to Medicaid providers.
 Those orders eventually culminated in a June 30, 2017, order, in which the district court ordered the State to make payments of \$586 million per month (50% of which consist of federal Medicaid matching funds) against vouchers submitted after that date by Medicaid service providers, plus a total of \$2 billion over the course of Fiscal Year 2018 (July 1, 2017 through June 30, 2018) to pay down unpaid vouchers submitted for Medicaid services.
-As of January 31, 2018, the Comptroller's Office had paid all of the approximately \$4.19 billion of vouchers awaiting payment as of June 30, 2017, plus additional amounts above the \$586 million for Fiscal Year 2018 vouchers each month required under the June 30 Orders.
-Between July 1 and January 31, 2018, the Comptroller's Office paid more than \$13.7 billion of vouchers for Medicaidfunded services.
-On January 24, 2018, the court entered an agreed order terminating the State's obligations under the June 30, 2017 order, except for a reporting requirement running through June 30, 2018.
+By January 31, 2018, the Comptroller's Office had paid all of the approximately \$4.19 billion of vouchers awaiting payment as of June 30, 2017, plus additional amounts above the \$586 million for Fiscal Year 2018 vouchers each month required under the June 30, 2017 order.
+Between July 1 and January 31, 2018, the Comptroller's Office paid more than \$13.7 billion of vouchers for Medicaid-funded services.
+On January 24, 2018, the court entered an agreed order terminating the State's payment obligations under the June 30, 2017 order.
+The consent decrees continue to remain in effect.